SoFi Checking and Savings Account 2023 Review

 Wouldn’t it be nice to open a bank account and not worry about account minimums?
 This is what you get with a SoFi deposit accounts.

 Banks impose different types of rules.
 And you’ll find that some require a minimum opening deposit.
 This minimum deposit might be $25, $50, or more depending on the account.

 Plus, some banks require customers to maintain an average monthly or daily minimum to avoid service fees.
 With SoFi, you never pay account fees.

 You’ll not only avoid monthly account fees but other fees as well.

-There’s no inactive account fee, no overdraft fees, and you’ll never pay a fee to send money to someone with SoFi Money Account.
+There’s no inactive account fee, no overdraft fees, and you’ll never pay a fee to send money to someone with a SoFi Checking or Savings Account.

 What Fees Can You Expect?

 But while SoFi does waive “some” fees, other fees are unavoidable.
 This is to be expected no matter where you bank.